The stair risers are the visible vertical part of the step.

 While the tread is where the feet land to go up or down the stairs, the risers are what is seen when looking at the stairs from the bottom floor.

 Covering the tread with carpet or tile has its drawbacks but using paint for the riser is simple because it can be touched up easily and changed when desired.

 If you want to give your hardwood stairs a new look without heavy investment, then repainting the stair risers and treads with a different color or pattern will do the job.

 Poorly maintained hardwood stairs and stair risers can say a million words about how much you care about your property.

-No matter you choose to DIY paint the risers or opt to hire a professional painter, make sure that the right steps are followed to ensure you get the best desired results.
+No matter whether you choose to DIY paint the risers or opt to hire a professional painter, make sure that the right steps are followed to ensure you get the best-desired results.